 “I was stunned when I saw you, Amma,” Hopper confessed.
 “I had to turn away so I could hold back my tears.”

 “One should never be ashamed of tears,” she said slowly.

 “Listen.”
 She swallowed away her tears.
 “There are thirteen of us left.
-I don’t know what happened to the Silentium, if such a place even exists, but there are no more Umbra left in it.
-If it exists, there are only Enses and bestia in it, I think.
-Ordinary men and warriors that have been sleeping and will go on sleeping.
+There are no more Umbra in the Silentium.
+Only Ensa and bestia there, I think.
+Ordinary men and warriors that sleep and will go on sleeping.
 There are many of them, and there will be many more, even if the next harvest casts them out in their thousands.
 But no Umbra.
-Five of us are still active, just like the higher Umbras.
-And yet it increasingly appears to me as if only four are active, while the fifth one… the fifth one seems to have been concealed in shadow for hundreds of years.
+Five of us continue to serve, although it increasingly appears to me as if only four serve, while the fifth one… the fifth one seems to have been concealed in shadow for hundreds of years.
 But he or she is alive.
 As for the four — whom do they serve?”

 “Our gods,” Hopper answered.
 “Who else could they serve?”

-“Perhaps,” Amma said and blinked against the sun’s rays.
+“Perhaps,” Amma smiled.
 “But one thing I don’t understand.
 How can they serve without hearing the voice?
-Or does he come to them as he came to you?
 Alright, so there are five of them.
-Eight Curros here in the south.
-Three as before have dressed up as clergymen and try to fight the other five.
-Three more are just quietly living out their lives.
+Eight Curros here in the South.
+Three as before are above the elevated ones.
+Three more live out their lives.
 That leaves two — you and me.”

 “So?”
 Hopper frowned.
 “That’s right.
 Thirteen.”